 - In Fundamental Analysis, the parameter for government policies helps me avoid a PSU.

-PSUs were doing great in the pre-2005 era but being my history of being in the market for a decade, I am yet to see any significant performance in government-owned companies.
+PSUs were doing great in the pre-2005 era, but in my history of being in the market for a decade, I am yet to see any significant performance in government-owned companies.

-I remember when I had invested in Reliance power IPO (everyone makes mistakes 🙁 ), BSNL was looking to file an IPO.
-It was supposed to be the largest IPO in Indian history at that time.
-The financial crisis delayed it and as of today, I have my doubt if it is even considering an IPO.
+When I had invested in Reliance Power IPO (everyone makes mistakes 🙁 ), BSNL was looking to file an IPO.
+It was supposed to be the largest IPO in Indian history then.
+Unfortunately, the financial crisis delayed it, and I doubt it is even considering an IPO as of today.

 Air India is one more example where.
 It can’t even hit the news headlines for anything good.

-The PSU banks are constantly losing the market share to private banks.
-Like MTNL and BSNL, it is only a matter of time when they have given up all the market share to private banks.
+The PSU banks are constantly losing their market share to private banks.
+Like MTNL and BSNL, it is only a matter of time before they have given up all the market share to private banks.

 Source: IBEF Report on Banking sector.

-I have chosen banking sector for a reason.
+I have chosen the banking sector for a reason.

-Banking is one sector where till date in the history of past 100 years across any leading market of the world there has never been a single bank that has gone out of business for its lack of operational efficiencies.
+Banking is one sector where to date, in the history of the past 100 years across any leading market of the world, there has never been a single bank that has gone out of business for its lack of operational efficiencies.
 It is always because of a bad loan or no loan recovery.